Josh Bell Player Props: Guardians vs. Red Sox

 Josh Bell At The Plate

-- Bell will look to extend his five-game hitting streak.
-He's batting .368 with one homer over the course of his last games.
+- Bell will look to extend his six-game hitting streak.
+He's batting .316 with one homer in his last outings.

-- Bell has picked up a hit in 64.8% of his 54 games this year, with at least two hits in 14.8% of those games.
+- Bell has picked up a hit in 36 of 55 games this year, with multiple hits eight times.

-- In 7.4% of his games this season, he has hit a home run, and 1.8% of his trips to the plate.
+- He has homered in 7.3% of his games this season, and 1.8% of his plate appearances.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.